changrif/TigerIsland/README.md

 - [X] The AI makes sure it does not prevent itself from building by checking available build actions before placing a tile.
 - [X] The AI plays itself both in unit tests (see BrainBuildActionTests) and client-server tests where one of the AI implementations always wins, there is never a forfeit.

-(*NOTE* On Monday, we finished in last place timing out of every game.
+(*NOTE*: On Monday, we finished in last place timing out of every game.
 This is Friday's tournament scoreboard where we are listed as the highest scoring team by placing all of our Tigers and Meeples in multiple games.)

 ## Non-implemented Functionality